 The lyrics remain awful, but I must spotlight the bit where Sheeran sings from the girl’s point of view — “grab on my waist and put that body on me” — and he just sings it in a higher register rather than bringing in a girl to sing that part.
 It’s like Positive K on “I Got A Man” — a guy doing different voices to play both roles in a flirtatious conversation.
 I always think that’s a pretty funny tactic. (“I Got A Man” peaked at #14 in 1992.
 Great song.
 Positive K is so good at girl-voice rapping that most people who liked that song had no idea that it was him doing both voices.
 Sheeran can’t do the girl voice that well, so he doesn’t really try.)

 “Shape Of You” didn’t take too much work.
 The writers say that they finished it in 90 minutes and that they went on to write two other songs that same day.
 Those other two songs went to different artists, and both of them ultimately became singles and charted.
-First, there was the ballad “The Rest Of My Life,” which became a 2017 Tim McGraw/Faith Hill duet. (“The Rest Of Our Life” peaked at #98.
+First, there was the ballad “The Rest Of Our Life,” which became a 2017 Tim McGraw/Faith Hill duet. (“The Rest Of Our Life” peaked at #98.
 Tim McGraw’s highest-charting lead-artist single is another Faith Hill duet, 1997’s “It’s Your Love,” which peaked at #7.
 It’s a 6.
 McGraw was also a guest on Nelly’s #3 hit “Over And Over” in 2004, and that one is an 8.
 As for Hill, she made it to #2 with 1999’s “Breathe.”
 It’s another 7.)
 Later that same day, Sheeran and Mac also co-wrote the track that would eventually become the only real solo hit for Liam Payne, the former One Direction member who suddenly and tragically died last month.
-Payne recorded “Stack It Up” with a verse from Quavo, who was just in this column for the Migos’ “Bad And Boujee,” and it peaked at #10.
+Payne recorded “Strip That Down” with a verse from Quavo, who was just in this column for the Migos’ “Bad And Boujee,” and it peaked at #10.
 (It’s a 5.)

 So: A good day’s work.
 Ed Sheeran didn’t think he had much of anything with “Shape Of You.”
 He’d already finished work on his album ÷.
 The night after that writing session, Sheeran played the album for his label bosses.
 When the record was over, Sheeran also played them “Shape Of You.”
 At that point, he was apparently still asking if Rihanna was taking submissions.
 Sheeran’s label guys went nuts.
 They told him that he should absolutely not give the song away to anyone else and that it should be his single.
 Sheeran was always reticent about following pop trends, which “Shape Of You” definitely does, but he went along with it.
 Much later, he claimed that he tried to get a guest verse from former Number Ones artist Jay-Z but that Jay turned him down, telling him that the song didn’t need a rap verse.
 I honestly cannot imagine a Jay verse on “Shape Of You,” and I’m glad it didn’t happen.